 Occupying the entire southeast, Graubünden is Switzerland’s largest canton.
-Encompassing a sparsely populated area bordering Austria Dropdown content and Italy Dropdown content, its landscape of isolated valleys, sheer summits and thick pine forests makes it the wildest part of Switzerland Dropdown content.
-Plan your trip to Graubünden with our guide to Graubünden, based on The Rough Guide to Switzerland Dropdown content, your travel guide for Switzerland.
+Encompassing a sparsely populated area bordering Austria and Italy, its landscape of isolated valleys, sheer summits and thick pine forests makes it the wildest part of Switzerland.
+Plan your trip to Graubünden with our guide to Graubünden, based on The Rough Guide to Switzerland, your travel guide for Switzerland.

 Two of Europe’s greatest rivers rise in this region – the Rhine and the Inn – while smaller rivers water pomegranates, figs and chestnuts as they flow through some of the finest scenery in the Alps.

-The area certainly shows why you voted Switzerland one of the most beautiful countries in the world Dropdown content.
+The area certainly shows why you voted Switzerland one of the most beautiful countries in the world.

 Home to the world-famous ski resorts of St Moritz, Klosters and Davos, the canton is officially trilingual, and known as Graubünden in German, Grigioni in Italian and Grischun in Romansh.